 “Examination feedback policies are hard to come by at Australia, New Zealand, and US medical schools, so it’s no surprise that OUM likewise hadn’t been able to establish a workable method,” says Scott Cunningham, MD, PhD, Director of Curriculum and author of the resolution.
 “One struggle has been that, contrary to what one might expect, research has shown that providing assessment feedback has not been an indicator of improved future performance.
 But OUM students have long requested a process for learning the results of their assessments and some faculty find exam feedback to be helpful, so we have come up with a solution.”

 While understanding student desire for feedback after a quiz or exam, faculty has been challenged to find a way to indicate missed concepts without reporting answers to specific questions, which compromises the ability to use those questions again in future exams.
 All assessments will report on trends that indicate topics needing further study.

-Advisers drive assessment feedback
+Advisors drive assessment feedback

-For preclinical assessments:
+For pre-clinical assessments:

 Module instructors will review the weekly quizzes for trends in missed concepts and conduct a 30-minute review at the conclusion of the next scheduled class.
 The review session will be in addition to the scheduled 90-minute lecture.
-Students also may request a more individualized assessment of both quizzes and the module’s final exam from their academic advisers, three days before their next meeting, giving advisers time to review and prepare reports on the topics needing further study.
+Students also may request a more individualized assessment of both quizzes and the module’s final exam from their academic advisors, three days before their next meeting, giving advisors time to review and prepare reports on the topics needing further study.